Homer Plessy: Early life and historical context

-Plessy grew up in a society in which black people had gained unprecedented civil rights in Louisiana.
+Keith Medley notes that Plessy grew up in a society in which black men had gained unprecedented civil rights in Louisiana.
 Beginning in 1868, all black men could vote if they paid a poll tax.
 The state implemented a racially integrated school system in 1869.
-The state legislature legalized interracial marriage in 1870.
+The state legislature legalized interracial marriage in 1868.
 And more than 200 black men held elected offices at the state and local levels in the 1870s.
-However, many of those gains eroded following the withdrawal of U.S. federal troops from the former Confederacy in 1877.
-When white Democrats returned to power in the late 1870s, they began to defund public education for black people and the Louisiana Constitution of 1879 ended integrated schools.
+However, Medley writes that many of those gains eroded following the withdrawal of U.S. federal troops from the former Confederacy in 1877.
+When white Democrats returned to power in the late 1870s, they began to defund public education for black people.

-Plessy followed his stepfather and became both a shoemaker and a political activist.
+Plessy worked as a shoemaker and may have also done carpentry, according to a relative.
 During the 1880s, he worked at Patricio Brito's shoe-making business in New Orleans's French Quarter.
-He married nineteen-year-old Louise Bordenave at St. Augustine Church in 1888; Brito served as a witness.
+He married nineteen-year-old Louise Bordenave at St. Augustine Church on July 14, 1888; Brito served as a witness.
 In 1889, he and his wife moved to Faubourg Tremé, a racially integrated middle-class neighborhood of New Orleans at the time, and he registered to vote in the Sixth Ward's Third Precinct.
+He was also a freemason.

-His political involvement began in the post-Reconstruction 1880s.
+Medley writes that Plessy's political involvement began in the post-Reconstruction 1880s.
 In 1887, he served as vice-president of the fifty-person Justice, Protective, Educational, and Social Club, a group dedicated to reforming public education in New Orleans.
 Not only had Louisiana abolished racially integrated schools in 1879, but many of the public schools in New Orleans were unable to stay open in the 1880s due to a lack of funding.
 In response, the organization published a pamphlet declaring its intention to collect and build a community library and appealing to the Louisiana state government for "our fair share of public education" with safeguards against "fraud and manipulation, thereby insuring [sic] good teachers, a full term and all necessary articles for the maintenance of schools, which at this moment we have not."

+There is no known photograph of Homer Plessy, though a photograph of P. B. S. Pinchback, a former governor of Louisiana, has been misattributed as Plessy.